Ages 8-11yrs, 11-14yrs

 Why do I coach?
 The flash of excitement in a kid's eyes never grows old.
 Whether it is from acquiring a new skill or making a great play, their joy is certainly my joy.
 These moments are full of accomplishment for individual players but become exponentially richer when experienced with one's teammates.

 The collective effort of giving one's best in order to achieve a common goal is one of the pure joys of being part of a team.
 And in that effort, we find connection, camaraderie, and a critical sense of belonging.
 Undoubtedly, lacrosse has given me so much and that motivates me to create a space where girls forge lifelong friendships and connections through striving, persevering, and learning together.

 Grit is defined in the dictionary as: firmness of character, indomitable spirit.

-I believe it is the difference maker between what makes players or teams good or great!
-On our team, players will certainly learn the game of lacrosse, compete with all of the necessary stick skills, lacrosse IQ, and teamwork, but what will define us will be our GRIT!
+I believe it is the difference maker between what makes players and teams good or great!
+On our team, players will certainly learn the game of lacrosse, complete with all the necessary stick skills, lacrosse IQ, and teamwork, but what will define us will be our GRIT!

 Contact Betsy Dougherty at email@example.com for more information on CLC Grit!